christophihl/startupengineer/content/_courses/tech_ent_1/index.md

 ---
 title: Technology Entrepreneurship
 subtitle: Startup Engineering&#58; How to build a startup
-summary: 6 ECTS Module for Master IWI, LIM & GTIME
+summary: 6 ECTS Module for Master Students
 authors:
 - ihl
 weight: 10